perriera/for_interfaces/vsc/README.md

 - x11 or SSH access

 ### Wish Case
 Visual Studio Code is a text editor that gives the user the ability to edit files using a GUI.
-In the case of accessing a remote Linux box the preferred method to do this is over SSH, (see *Alternate Case* below):
+In the case where you have already setup a SSH connection to the remote Linux box all you have to do now is install VSC locally (see Alternate Case below for your native operating system)
-- To install VSC (on a locally installed Linux box) you can following the latest instructions [here](https://code.visualstudio.com/download) or check out one the *Alternate Cases* below:

 - Once installed open a Terminal box: